Enhancing Quantum Circuit Noise Robustness from a Geometric Perspective

-\textit{Numerical Results}.-We consider two specific and simple circuits for demonstration purposes: CNOT and iSWAP.
-The CNOT circuit consists of a two-qubit gate $XX(\pi/2)$ and several single-qubit gates, as shown in Fig.~\ref{fig:CNOT}.
-We assume these single-qubit gates to be noiseless, with the Hamiltonian generating the $XX$ gate given by $\frac{1}{2} \Omega(t) XX$ and noise manifests in the form of $\delta(IZ-ZI+0.5ZZ)$.
-The iSWAP gate is generated by the Hamiltonian $g(XX + YY)$, and a Heisenburg-style $\delta g(XX+YY+ZZ)$ noise term is in present.
-For the CNOT circuit, since $XX$ does not commute with either $ZI$ or $IZ$, the Hamiltonian for the $XX$ gate can potentially correct errors caused by these noise sources dynamically, while the $ZZ$ term remains unaltered.
-However, for the iSWAP case, the noise is completely uncorrectable since the noise operator commutes with all terms in the Hamiltonian.
-These uncorrectable part of the noise makes randomized compiling an essential tool to improve the circuit on top of robust control techniques.
+Deriving the analytical form of the resulting Pauli noise channel from RC as in \ref{eq:noisechannelexp} is crucial not only for assessing errors but also for estimating their inverse operations.
+This enables the implementation of quantum error mitigation techniques to restore the ideal state through data post-processing.
+Importantly, this process necessitates noise characterization to gather information on $\Gamma_i^{n}$.

-These uncorrectable errors that appear in two-qubit gates will accumulate as the circuit goes deeper.
-We quantify the error accumulated in the circuit through the error distance $||\mathbf{R}||$, and we can see that for the iSWAP case, the error distance forms a straight line as the circuit goes deeper.
-Such a situation corresponds to a worst-case scenario, for which the randomized compiling technique can significantly improve fidelity.
+While RC already enhances circuit fidelity by averaging out coherent part of the error, optimizing gate pulse implementation to make it first-order error-robust as $\Gamma_i^{1}=0$—where the gate-associated QEED forms a closed curve—can substantially reduce many terms in the noise channel.
+We now numerically show how RC improves circuit fidelity, and incorporating robust control techniques takes the fidelity improvement even further.
+Consider two specific and simple circuits for demonstration purposes: a cycling iSWAP circuit and a composed CNOT circuit.
+The iSWAP gate can be generated by a Hamiltonian $g(XX + YY)$ and exposed to a Heisenburg-style $\delta g(XX+YY+ZZ)$ noise term, as shown in Fig.\ref{fig:iSWAP}.
+The CNOT circuit we use consists of a two-qubit gate $XX(\pi/2)$ and several single-qubit gates, as shown in Fig.~\ref{fig:CNOT}.
+We assume these single-qubit gates to be noiseless, with the Hamiltonian generating the $XX$ gate given by $\frac{1}{2} \Omega(t) XX$ and noise term $\delta(IZ-ZI+\frac{1}{2}ZZ)$. $\Omega(t)$ is the control pulse waveform.
+Note that since $XX$ does not commute with either $ZI$ or $IZ$, the Hamiltonian for the $XX$ gate can potentially dynamically correct errors caused by these noise sources while leaving $ZZ$ noise term unaltered.
+On the other hand, for the iSWAP case, the noise is completely uncorrectable since the noise term commutes with all terms in the Hamiltonian.
+We quantify the error accumulated in the circuit through the error distance $||\mathbf{R}||$.
+For the iSWAP case, the error distance forms a straight line as the circuit goes deeper.
+Such a situation corresponds to a worst-case scenario for which the randomized compiling technique can significantly improve fidelity.